Universal Features of Chiral Symmetry Breaking in Large-$N$ QCD: Numerical results

 In Fig.~\ref{fig:mR_vs_mpi} we plot the curve in Eq.~\eqref{eq:mR_vs_mpi_curve}, and on top of it we also show the fitted points ($b=0.360,0.365,0.370,0.375$) to which we have subtracted lattice artifacts (i.e. the terms proportional to $A_1$ and $A_3$).
 This figure shows the very good quality of the best fit, which has $\tilde{\chi}^2\simeq 0.84$.
 On a side note, we observe that $1/(2A_2) = B_\R\sqrt{\sigma}$, with $B_\R\sqrt{\sigma}=\Sigma_\R/(F_\pi^2\sqrt{\sigma})$.
 We find $B_\R/\sqrt{\sigma}=5.58(22)$, in perfect agreement with the determination $B_\R/\sqrt{\sigma}=5.58(26)$ of~\cite{Bonanno:2025hzr} from individual $b$-by-$b$ chiral fits to the quark-mass dependence of the pion mass.

 Finally, we measured the overlap pion mass for $\hat{m}=0.02$, which was found to be: \beq \frac{m_\pi^{\rm (ref)}}{\sqrt{\sigma}} = 0.95(5), \qquad (\hat{m}=0.02 \, \implies \, am=0.0192). \eeq This will be our reference matching point to compute $\ZS$ from Eq.~\eqref{eq:ZS_overlap}, and is reported in Fig.~\ref{fig:mR_vs_mpi} as a solid line.
 This value is obtained from the customary exponential best fit to the pion correlator, cf.~Fig.~\ref{fig:pioncorr} (left panel).
 This correlation function is obtained from a standard GEVP analysis using an extended basis of smeared pseudo-scalar operators.
 As a standard cross-check, we verified that the effective mass, obtained by solving the GEVP at all times, exhibits a plateau in the same range where we performed the exponential best fit.
 A constant fit to this plateau gives the perfectly compatible result $\frac{m_\pi^{\rm (ref)}}{\sqrt{\sigma}} = 0.98(4)$, cf.~Fig.~\ref{fig:pioncorr} (right panel).
 For more details on the GEVP analysis we performed, we refer the reader to Ref.~\cite{Bonanno:2025hzr}, a dedicated paper on the extraction of the low-lying meson spectrum of large-$N$ QCD from the TEK model.
+Note also that, since in Ref.~\cite{Bonanno:2025hzr} we did not observe any finite-volume effect in meson masses obtained for $m_\pi\ell\gtrsim 4$ within our percent precision, we expect that any possible $1/V$ finite-volume effect due to the fixed $Q=0$ topology~\cite{Brower:2003yx,Aoki:2007ka} of our gauge configurations is below our statistical accuracy.

 The renormalization constant from Eq.~\eqref{eq:ZS_overlap}, matched at the overlap pion and quark mass reported in~\eqref{eq:ref_pion_mass_overlap}, reads: \beq \frac{m_\R}{\sqrt{\sigma}}\bigg\vert_{m_\pi \, =\, m_\pi^{\rm (ref)}} = 0.0809(32) \qquad \implies \qquad \ZS = \frac{am/(a\sqrt{\sigma})}{m_\R/\sqrt{\sigma}} = 1.153(45). \eeq In order to check the magnitude of possible finite-size effects affecting our pion mass calculation, we also repeated the matching procedure to obtain $\ZS$ for a heavier pion.
 In particular, we chose $\hat{m}=0.034$ ($am=0.03264$), and found that it corresponded to $m_\pi/\sqrt{\sigma}=1.244(24)$, i.e., $m_\pi\ell\simeq 4.86$ (which is larger than the smallest value of $m_\pi\ell$ used with Wilson fermions in Ref.~\cite{Bonanno:2025hzr}).
 Adopting this determination as the reference pion mass leads to $m_\R/\sqrt{\sigma}=0.1388(54)$, cf.~Fig.~\ref{fig:mR_vs_mpi} (dashed line), and eventually to $\ZS=1.143(45)$, which is perfectly compatible with the estimate in Eq.~\eqref{eq:ZS_overlap_final}.